-The 2014 season marks the sixth year Mike Green will direct the U.S. Army Top Fuel Dragster.
+The 2015 season marks the seventh year Mike Green will direct the U.S. Army Top Fuel Dragster.

 In 2009, Mike Green joined the U.S. Army racing family.
 In that same season, Green captured his first world championship as a crew chief while wearing the U.S. Army colors.
 Along the way, he directed Schumacher to five wins in seven final-round appearances with one of the victories coming at the prestigious Mac Tools U.S. Nationals in Indianapolis.